SCSRU/Modules/README.md

   - If you get any errors at this state, reach out.
 I can help update the lockfile so we can get it working again!
 [GT: should try to run bookdown::serve_book() at this stage to make sure book prior to your changes compiles properly.
 I'm having issues at this stage: getting error that "namespace 'xfun' is imported by 'knitr' 'bookdown' so cannot be unloaded" and "Error in base64_encode(new.path) : could not find function "base64_encode"."]

 **3. Write/Update Module Files**
+- [GT: add step on how to pull changes from the main branch if you already have the project locally and other changes have been made since you created the branch]
 - This step you will change or add new modules.
 - It is good practice to create a new branch in git to make the changes to.
 If you right click the folder and use git bash, type 'git checkout -b \<newBranchName\>'.
 Feel free to reach out if you have questions on creating and modifying other branches.
 - When creating files be sure to add the newfile to '_bookdown.yml'.
 This file lists the chapters of the book *in order*.
 So you will type '- "\<Mod Name\>.Rmd" '.